-Many embedded systems, especially in industrial, automotive, and mission-critical applications, need to be highly responsive, responding to input or events within a specified timeframe, often with strict timing requirements or running operations with very minimal jitters.
+Many embedded systems — especially in industrial, automotive, and mission-critical applications — must be highly responsive, meeting strict timing requirements with minimal jitter.
 Such real-time applications need a different kind of design and underlying architecture.
-While Linux finds wide use, running real time applications on it is challenging due to the inherent nature of the Linux kernel's scheduling mechanism and other overheads.
-On the hardware front, there are many ready to use computing modules available.
-Of them, the Jetson TX1/TX2, Nano and AGX are series of powerful single-board computers developed by NVIDIA, specifically designed for embedded systems and edge computing applications.
-Jetsons runs on the Linux operating system, using a customized version called 'Linux for Tegra' (L4T) that offers advanced features like CUDA, Deepstream libraries to utilise the GPUs.
+While Linux finds wide use, running real-time applications on it is challenging due to the inherent scheduling overheads of the Linux kernel.
+On the hardware front, the NVIDIA Jetson Tegra TX1 (along with TX2, Nano, and AGX) is a powerful single-board computer specifically designed for embedded systems and edge computing applications.
+The NVIDIA Jetson Tegra TX1 runs a customized Linux called L4T (Linux for Tegra), offering advanced features like CUDA and Deepstream libraries for GPU acceleration.
+This article demonstrates Jailhouse hypervisor real-time isolation on Jetson TX1 as an approach to achieving deterministic real-time performance alongside the full Linux stack.

-Real Time Applications on Linux
+Real-Time Applications on Linux

-Setting up Jailhouse on Jetson TX1
+Jetson Development Services: Setting up Jailhouse on NVIDIA Jetson Tegra TX1

 - Obtain the Jailhouse hypervisor source code from the official repository or a compatible version.

 - The hypervisor requires a contiguous piece of RAM for itself and each additional cell.
-This currently must
+This must be pre-allocated during boot-up.

 $ mem=3968M vmalloc=512M